ilyasotkov/learning-kubernetes/README.md

 ⚠️ This is a work in progress.

-Examples of clusters and Helm charts / releases have moved to <https://github.com/ilyasotkov/exekube>.
+Examples of clusters and Helm charts / releases have been moved to <https://github.com/ilyasotkov/exekube>.

 ## ⚗️ Labs